 In his memoir "Father Joe", Tony Hendra admits that he attempted suicide the night before the first day of filming.
 He credits the joy he experienced in making the film with bringing him back from his depression.

-It is revealed that "37 different people have been in the band over the years".
-Minus the two original members, one keyboard player, and the original and current bass players.
-This implies that the band has had 32 different drummers who inexplicably died.
+37 different people have been in the band over the years.
+Excluding the two original members, one keyboard player, and the original and current bass players, that means the band has had 32 different drummers who inexplicably died.

-Nigel's line about being able to "go out and get a bite" and "you'll still be hearing that one" when describing the sustain on his guitar is a paraphrase of Les Paul's description of the sustain on one of his own guitars, "You could go out and eat and come back and the note would still be sounding."
-The guitar Nigel is describing is a Les Paul.
+When Nigel describes the sustain on his Les Paul guitar, he says he could "go out and get a bite" and "you'll still be hearing that one."
+Les Paul described the sustain on one of his own guitars: "You could go out and eat and come back and the note would still be sounding."

 Nigel talks with DiBergi about being influenced by the masters, including Wolfgang Amadeus Mozart and Johann Sebastian Bach.
 During their performance of "Heavy Duty", Nigel's solo (which he plays while standing on the drum riser) is a tribute to Luigi Boccherini's "Minuet from String Quintet in E major, G.275".

 In Norway, the film was released direct to video over two years later.
 The title was changed to "Help!
 We are in the Pop Business!" ("Hjelp!
 Vi er i popbransjen!"), a spin on the Norwegian title for "Airplane!"
 (1980), "Help!
 We are Flying!" ("Hjelp!
 Vi flyr!").
 The poster showed a guitar with a knot in it, similar to the airplane on the "Airplane!" poster.
 Throughout the film, an on-screen disclaimer reminds the audience that the band is fake.